GabrielMoreau/uvmat-doc/help/README.md

 The processing function is chosen by the popup menu *[transform_fct]* on the left, and its path is displayed in the box *[path_transform]*.
 Select the option 'more...' to browse new functions.
 The same functions can be called in data processsing using the GUI *series.fig*.
-A few functions are provided in the folder /transform_fct, see the list in [#overview the function overview].
+A few functions are provided in the folder /transform_fct, see the list in the [function overview](#14-appendix-overview-of-the-package-functions).

 These functions can transform fields into polar coordinates, do image filtering, Fourier transform, signal analysis for a 1D input field...
 Other functions can be easily written using those as templates.